kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 <img src="images/blue_cube.png" width="90%">
 </p>

 _Brief note: This is a translation of an article I wrote in 2016.
-You may notice that some JavaScript conventions have changed since then :)_
+You may notice that JavaScript conventions have changed since then :)_

 In this three-part article, I will go through an unusual exercise in programming: How to create an app while making the source code as short as absolutely possible.